russhousley/IETF-105-Mtg-Network-BoF/key-questions.md

 Background:

-The requirement have been fairly stable for 10 years.
-See https://www.ietf.org/how/meetings/admin/meeting-network-requirements/.

-In 2018, the IETF meeting network cost about $360,000 per meeting.
-See "NOC Support" line in the budget at https://www.ietf.org/documents/246/IETF_2019_Budget_Public_2018-12-19.pdf.

 All IETF participants want a perfect network that is always available with unlimited bandwidth in every possible location, even while others are conducting many experiments with buggy implementations, or even purposely broken implementations.
 The real requirements seem to include:

 - A highly-reliable network that allows people to get their work done.